 A funding assessment carried out in accordance with Part 3 of the Pensions Act 2004 for an "actuarial valuation" (but not for an "actuarial report") as defined in section 224 (2) of the Pensions Act 2004.

-Scheme Funding report
+Scheme Funding

+report

-The report required by section 224 (1) and defined as an "actuarial valuation" in section 224 (2) of the Pensions Act 2004.
+The report required by section 224 (1) and defined as an "actuarial valuation" in section 224 (2) of the Pensions Act solvency basis The assumptions used to determine the solvency position.